PACIFIER: Pacing Opinion Depolarization via a Unified Graph Learning Framework: PACIFIER Framework

 \section{PACIFIER Framework}

-PACIFIER is a graph-based learning framework for sequential polarization moderation on networks.
-It is designed to learn intervention policies from simulated interactions and deploy them efficiently on large real-world graphs.
-The framework follows a two-phase workflow: (i) offline training on synthetic graph--opinion instances, and (ii) feed-forward deployment on target networks without iterative recomputation during planning.
+This section presents \textbf{PACIFIER}, a graph-based sequential learning framework for opinion polarization moderation.
+PACIFIER learns intervention policies from simulated graph--opinion interactions and then deploys the learned policy on large real-world networks through feed-forward action scoring.
+The framework follows two phases: offline training on synthetic polarized graph--opinion instances and online application on target networks without full-information select--recompute--select replanning.

-PACIFIER supports two closely related variants within the same architecture: \textbf{PACIFIER-RL}, which learns a long-horizon intervention policy via bootstrapped reinforcement learning, and \textbf{PACIFIER-Greedy}, a myopic variant that learns to approximate immediate polarization reduction without bootstrapping.
-Both variants share the same encoder--decoder representation and differ only in their training objectives.